brian14708/wh-briefings/presidential-actions/2021-04/2021-04-13-a-proclamation-on-pan-american-day-and-pan-american-week-2021.md

 modified_time: 2021-04-13 17:20:25-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/13/a-proclamation-on-pan-american-day-and-pan-american-week-2021/
 published_time: 2021-04-13 17:20:24-04:00
-title: A Proclamation on Pan American Day and Pan American Week, 2021
+title: "A Proclamation on Pan American Day and Pan American Week,\_2021"
 ---

 One hundred and thirty-one years ago, our hemisphere formed the